junhaiqi/centroAnno/README.md

 ## Overview of centroAnno
-centroAnno is a prior-independent tool for automatic and efficient centromere/tendem repeat structural analysis across multiple species.
+centroAnno is a prior-independent tool for automatic and efficient centromere/tendem repeat structural analysis across multiple species. centroAnno supports the analysis of repeat units and higher-order tandem repeat units (HORs) in genome/assembly, centromere sequence, and single sequencing long reads.
 In addition, we built a pipeline based on centroAnno to analyze repeats and HOR from noisy sequencing data, named [CentroRepeatAnalyzer](https://github.com/junhaiqi/CentroRepeatAnalyzer.git).
 ## Table of contents

   * [Requirements](#requirements)